Showing posts with label guided. Show all posts

 April 2016 A busy month

-April 1 rode to Mule Day in Columbia Tennessee
+April 1 rode to Mule Day in Columbia, Tennessee

-April 1& 4 went to Chiropractor
+April 1& 4 went to the Chiropractor

-April 2 rode to Columbia TN to watch the Mule Day Parade ate lunch at Jacks Lawrenceburg, TN
+April 2 rode to Columbia, TN to watch the Mule Day Parade, ate lunch at Jacks Lawrenceburg, TN

 April 5 We went on a tour of Tiffen Plant in Red Bay ate lunch Jacks Red Bay, Al